KDMD (TV)

 KDMD (channel 33) is a television station in Anchorage, Alaska, United States, affiliated with Ion Television and MeTV.
-The station is owned by Bridge Media Networks, and maintains studios on East 66th Avenue near the Seward Highway in Anchorage; its transmitter is located in Eagle River.
+The station is owned by Bridge Media Networks alongside KLDY-LD (channel 31), and maintains studios on East 66th Avenue near the Seward Highway in Anchorage; its transmitter is located in Eagle River.

 History

 The station debuted on the air on October 1, 1989, with a mix of religious, classic TV and paid programming before joining Pax TV (the original name for Ion) in 1998.
 Today, it airs Ion and a variety of local programming.
 From 2002 to 2006, KDMD carried Seattle Mariners baseball via the Mariners Television Network.

 In June 2007, the station began broadcasting Telemundo on a digital subchannel, making it the first Spanish-language broadcast station in Alaska.
 This affiliation ended in 2025.

 On December 11, 2023, it was announced that Ketchikan TV would sell KDMD, sister station KTNL-TV in Sitka, and three low-power stations to Bridge News LLC, backed by entrepreneur Manoj Bhargava, for $2.4 million.
 The sale was completed on March 12, 2024.